Murder of Ruth Waymire

 Ruth Belle Waymire (April 16, 1960 – c.
-June 1984), formerly known as Millie Doe, was a formerly unidentified female murder victim whose dismembered body was found in Spokane, Washington in 1984.
+June 1984), formerly known as Millie Doe, was a formerly unidentified female murder victim whose dismembered body was found in Spokane, Washington, in 1984.
 Her body was recovered from the Spokane River on June 20, 1984, and was missing the hands, feet, and head.
 Fourteen years later, in 1998, a skull was found elsewhere in Spokane that was later determined as belonging to Waymire.
 While transporting the skull for forensic analysis, the detective responsible for the case was accompanied by his young daughter who suggested naming the decedent Millie for the sake of giving her a name.
-She was identified on March 29, 2023 by Othram.
+She was identified on March 29, 2023, by Othram, a forensic genetic genealogy business.

 Background

 Ruth Belle Waymire grew up in Spokane.
 Both Ruth and her younger sister Deborah were born while their parents were still married.
 Deborah has described her relationship with Ruth growing up as "real close", with Ruth having been a protector figure in Deborah's life.
 Waymire's father was a furnace operator and her mother was a stay-at-home mom until they divorced when Ruth was in high school.
 Ruth and Deborah lived with their mother and a local family while their father paid child support.
 Upon remarrying, Waymire's father ceased financially supporting his first family, around which time Waymire's mother was diagnosed with cancer, causing multiple stays in the hospital.

 Waymire's mother died in 1981, soon after which both Waymire sisters dropped out of school.
 Ruth was described as leading a "vagabond" lifestyle.
 Ruth married her first husband soon afterwards, and their marriage ended several months later.
 Shortly afterwards, Ruth began dating Travis Vaughn, born 1945.
 Despite concerns from Deborah about the speed of their relationship progression, Ruth and Vaughn were married several months later in Wenatchee, Washington, and moved away from Spokane, causing the Waymire sisters to become estranged and lose contact with each other.